Aims and Scope

 Anti-plagiarism measures

-In order to guarantee originality and high quality of the published articles, the journal follows the established procedures in their evaluation and is a member of the CrossCheck service.
+To guarantee the originality and high quality of the published articles, the journal follows established procedures in its evaluation and is a member of the CrossCheck service.

-CrossCheck is an initiative established by CrossRef and iThenticate, whose aim is to provide publishers with professional support in preventing plagiarism and other forms of academic misconduct.
-A system is a high-quality tool for comparing documents against the largest database of academic content in the world, obtained from numerous publishers.
+CrossCheck is an initiative established by CrossRef and iThenticate that provides publishers with professional support to prevent plagiarism and other forms of academic misconduct.
+A system is a high-quality tool for comparing documents against the world's largest database of academic content, sourced from numerous publishers.